 If your discussion is a graded discussion, you can view the discussion the same way as regular discussions with additional information:

-If you were to miss the due date, you may be able to submit a reply to the discussion before the last day of the course.
-If the graded discussion does not have a due date, you can submit a reply any time before the last day of the course.
+If your student misses the due date, they may be able to submit a reply to the discussion before the last day of the course.
+If the graded discussion does not have a due date, your student can submit a reply any time before the last day of the course.

-If you are unable view responses from other students, you may be required to make a reply before you can view them.
-Once you reply to the discussion, any other replies will be visible.
+If you are unable view responses from other students, your student may be required to make a reply before you can view them.
+Once your student replies to the discussion, any other replies will be visible.

 When a discussion is locked, you can't view any details in the discussion topic.
 However, you can view the date when the discussion will be open.

 Both graded- and non-graded discussions can be closed at any time.
-Your instructor may note in the description topic or syllabus if a discussion is only scheduled to be available for a specific period of time.
+Your student's teacher may note in the description topic or syllabus if a discussion is only scheduled to be available for a specific period of time.

-When a discussion has been closed for comments, you can still view the details of the discussion topic and any replies, but you can no longer reply to the discussion.
+When a discussion has been closed for comments, you can still view the details of the discussion topic and any replies.

-The discussion was either available until a specific date, or your instructor manually closed the topic.
+The discussion was either available until a specific date, or your student's teacher manually closed the topic.